pinout-xyz/Pinout.xyz/draft/overlay/audioplus_speakerplus.md

   - 'i2s'
 -->
 #Audio+ Speaker+
-2X5W STEREO AMP FOR ONBOARD/EXTERNAL SPEAKERS
+##2X5W STEREO AMP FOR ONBOARD/EXTERNAL SPEAKERS

--Any portable radio project where you need built in speaker
+* Great for any portable radio project where you need built in speaker

--Power directly your old speaker
+* Power your old speaker directly

--No extra power supply required
+* No extra power supply required

+##Features:

+(There is no microphone on this board, for a microphone see our other model MIC+)

+1. 2x5w Stereo Amplification 2 onboard speaker included

+2. DAC I2s 24-bit audio with studio sampling quality

+3. Line out stereo 3.5mm jack

+4. Onboard red button, 1 status led

+5. Extention screw terminal for external speakers (2 to 8 ohm)

+6. Extention screw terminal for external push button, external led.

+7. Soldered Long female header 2x20 (NO soldering required) Compatible with Raspberry Pi 3, 2, B+, A+, and Zero

-INSTALLATION for Raspian users:
+##INSTALLATION for Raspian users:

--Insert your Rapsberry Pi Shield in your Raspberry pI then turn it on
+* Plug Audio+ firmly on top of your Raspberry Pi GPIO and turn on your Pi

--Open a terminal (yes the black window thing) and type this to download the bash file and run it:
+* Open a terminal and type the following to download and run the installer:

 ```bash
 sudo wget -O - script.raspiaudio.com | bash
 ```

--Say yes for the reboot
+* Say yes TO the reboot

--On the next reboot you  have to run the test to finish the installation (it is an ALSA oddness):
+* On the next reboot you have to run the test to finish the installation (it is an ALSA oddness):

 ```bash
 sudo speaker-test -l5 -c2 -t wav
 ```

-On the next reboot you will be able to control the volume from your desktop or by using the line command tool alsamixer
+* Reboot again and you will be able to control the volume from your desktop or by using the command-line tool `alsamixer`

-Features:

-(There is no microphone on this board, for microphone see our other model MIC+)

-2. 2x5w Stereo Amplification 2 onboard speaker included

-3. DAC I2s 24-bit audio with studio sampling quality

-4. Line out stereo 3.5mm jack

-5. Onboard red button, 1 status led

-6. Extention screw terminal for external speakers (2 to 8 ohm)

-7. Extention screw terminal for external push button, external led.

-8. Soldered Long female header 2x20 (NO soldering required) Compatible with Raspberry Pi 3, 2, B+, A+, and Zero